Page Reviewed / Updated - Mar. 2019

 Maryland's Assisted Living Subsidy is also, more formally, referred to as the Senior Assisted Living Group Home Subsidy Program.
 This is a financial assistance program provided to elderly Maryland residents to be used for the express purpose of helping to pay for the cost of assisted living.
 The objective of this program is to prevent premature, costly nursing home placement.
 By providing financial assistance to needy individuals, both the state and individuals benefit.
 The state saves money on expensive nursing home care and individuals have the opportunity to live in environments better suited to their needs.

 Assisted living facilities, which require licensing and approval by the Maryland Department of Aging and the Maryland Department of Health and Mental Hygiene, must be able to accommodate at least 4 and no more than 16 clients.
 This program is not available in every county and there may be waiting lists for assistance in some counties.
 If the program is not available in their county, seniors can move to an approved assisted living residence in a county where the program is available, and then enroll to receive assistance.

 The Maryland Department of Aging monitors this program via Area Agencies on Aging.

-The Assisted Living Subsidy is available to Maryland residents who currently live in an assisted living facility or who are assessed as having the need for assisted living and plan to move to such a residence in the very near future.
+The Assisted Living Subsidy is available to Maryland residents who currently live in an assisted living facility, as well as those or who are assessed as having the need for assisted living and have plans to move to such a residence in the very near future.
 Maryland operates on a fiscal calendar starting in July, not January.
 Financial eligibility criteria are updated annually at the end of June.

 One should contact their local Maryland Area Agency on Aging, also called Maryland Access Points (MAPs), to determine if this subsidy is available in their geographic area and to apply.
 Please make note, there may be a waiting list for this program.
 For additional information about this program, click here.